Skip to content

 Configuration

 The buf.gen.yaml file controls how the buf generate command executes Protobuf plugins for any input.
-Here, we can specify remote plugins to perform code generation.
+Here, you can specify remote plugins to perform code generation.
 For more information on the buf.gen.yaml configuration, see the reference.

 Buf verifies and maintains the commonly-used plugins used across the Protobuf ecosystem.
 To discover all publicly available plugins, go to buf.build/plugins.